Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 \subsection{Split Epicness}

-In this subsection, we show that split epicness it is decidable in the category K3, and thus in the subcategories (M/T/K)(2/3), since the inclusion functors are full and faithful.
-An easy argument extends this result to all twelve categories.
+In this subsection, we show that split epicness is decidable in the category K3, and thus in the subcategories (M/T/K)(2/3), since the inclusion functors are full and faithful.
+An easy argument extends this result to all categories except K4, where decidability questions make little sense.
 In K2 and its subcategories, we give a concrete characterization in terms of periodic points.
 The case of (T/M/P)1 is rather trivial, see Proposition~\ref{prop:1Split} in the next section.

-The notion of split epicness of $f$ is a stronger version of the condition of having a \emph{cross section}, that is, a continuous (but not necessarily shift-commuting) map $g$ such that $f \circ g = \ID$.
+Recall that a morphism $f : X \to Y$ is split epic if and only if it has a section, that is, a morphism $g : Y \to X$ such that $f \circ g = \ID_Y$.
+For block maps, this is equivalent to the existence of a subshift $Z \subset X$ (the image of $g$) such that $f|_Z : Z \to Y$ is a conjugacy.
+Split epicness is a stronger version of the condition of having a \emph{cross section}, that is, a continuous (but not necessarily shift-commuting) map $h : Y \to X$ such that $f \circ h = \ID_X$.
 These notions are distinct: on the full shift, exactly the open maps have cross-sections \cite{He69}.

-We begin the proof with a Ramsey type lemma.
+We begin the proof with a Ramsey theoretical lemma.

+\begin{definition} Let $k, p \in \N$.
+We write $r(k, p)$ for the least number $N \in \N$ such that if the edges of the size-$N$ complete graph $K_N$ are colored with $k$ colors, then there exists a monochromatic induced subgraph $G \subset K_N$ of size $p$. \end{definition}

+The fact that these numbers exist is (a special case of) the well-known Ramsey's theorem, which can be found in most standard references of combinatorics, including \cite{Ne95}.